whonore/Coqtail/README.md

 ## Usage

+Coqtail provides the following commands and mappings, which are available in any buffer with the `coq` filetype (set automatically for files with a `.v` extension, or manually with `:setfiletype coq`).
-Coqtail provides the following commands (see `:help coqtail` for more details):
+See `:help coqtail` for more details.

 | Command | Mapping | Description |
 |---|---|---|